 OUR STRATEGIC PRIORITY HOW WILL WE DO THIS Our council is recognised as a leader in good governance and accountability.
 We are a modern, financially sustainable local government that is transparent, open and responsive to the needs of our residents.
 We make financially responsible decisions and we are transparent and ethical in all aspects of governance.
 We ensure council is managed efficiently and effectively and we openly report on our operational and financial performance.
 We take a community centric approach to service delivery and strategic planning, ensuring all interests of our community are represented.
 We inspire our workforce, support our employees and encourage diversity and accessibility of employment opportunities across council.
 We will work with State and Federal Government to advocate for community needs.
 Our natural environment is preserved and protected.
 We are a sustainable city that values our natural assets and has a thriving and healthy built and natural environment.
 We advocate for the protection of our natural resources and communities against pollution and waste.
 We empower our community to preserve our built and natural environment.
 We shape policies that enhance sustainability.
 We improve the health of our waterways and air quality.
 We demonstrate leadership in organisational sustainability.
 Our community has access to jobs and economic opportunities now and in the future.
 We are a city of thriving economic centres that enables prosperity for our residents who can live, work, invest and do business within the city.
 We support existing businesses and industry to be more productive by leveraging new opportunities and growing direct and indirect jobs.
 We are committed to supporting local business and stimulating the economy through council's own policies, projects and local procurement.
 We attract investment in our city that stimulates economic growth, creates new jobs and reduces unemployment levels.
 We build relationships with stakeholders and investors to connect residents, businesses and industry with new opportunities in Ipswich.
 We engage and support young people to enable them to thrive in our city and we promote equity in the workforce.
 Our community is cohesive, vibrant and resilient.
 We are a community of well-designed and serviced centres and neighbourhoods, well prepared to meet the challenges of today and the opportunities of tomorrow.
 We ensure our city is well connected and serviced by crucial transport and infrastructure links.
 We promote healthy living and ensure that affordable housing is accessible for all who live, work and play in it.
 We balance the needs of development and lifestyle and provide cultural and creative resources to enrich the lives of residents and visitors.
 We ensure residents and community groups have access to services and support that assists with adaptation post COVID-19.
 Our thriving city centre benefits communities across the city.
-We will deliver a thriving city centre that connects all business areas within the central business district to create a retail, government and hospitality destination hub for residents, business and visitors.
-We take a precinct approach to development and ensure a tenancy mix attracts residents, visitors and businesses and enables inclusivity.
+We will deliver a thriving city centre We take a precinct approach to development and ensure a tenancy mix attracts residents, visitors and businesses and enables inclusivity.
 We strive to improve transport links and public transport accessibility and active transport to the city heart.
-We encourage entrepreneurialism through our planning and regulations to ensure our city is open for business.